Financial Aid Guide

 The amount you can receive is based on the GI Bill you’re using and the type of program you’re enrolled in.

 When in doubt about financial assistance, always talk with the financial aid office at your school.
-They’ll be able to explain costs and suggest the most appropriate methods to pay for your certificate or diploma program.
+They’ll be able to sift through the financial aid jargon, clearly explain costs and suggest the most appropriate methods to pay for your certificate or diploma program.

 Don’t let the cost of school break your motivation to gain more knowledge.
 You, like many students before you, will find a way to your goals.